Dairy free fudge!!

 - When the fudge is ready to be cut, pull firmly on the parchment handles to remove it from the pan.

 - Place the fudge on a cutting board and use a bench knife or cook's knife to cut it into pieces.
-This fudge is soft so if it warms up too much to cut the entire pan, pop it in the freezer for a few minutes and resume cutting.
+If it is too firm, let it sit at room temperature for 15 minutes before cutting.
+If it is too soft, pop it in the freezer for a few minutes and resume cutting.

 - Store tightly wrapped at in the refrigerator or freeze.

-- * I used Nestle allergy free chocolate chips but Enjoy Life or any other will work.
+- * I used Nestle allergy free chocolate chips, Enjoy Life and 365 (Whole Foods Brand - be careful this last one may be cross contaminated - know who you are cooking for!
+I can use these for my intolerant or sensitive friends but not dairy allergic).
+I have not found a brand that did not work!
 You can also chop fine semi-sweet chocolate, but because I make this when I want something easy, I have only used chocolate chips.

-- ** I have used Earth Balance soy-free with good success.
+- ** I have used Earth Balance soy-free and I Can't Believe It's Not Butter with good success.